highcharts/highcharts/docs/datagrid/performance.md

 [`columns.distribution`](https://api.highcharts.com/dashboards/#interfaces/DataGrid_Options.ColumnsSettings#distribution) is used to configure initial column widths.

-`columns.distribution:"full"` renders a full width (`width: 100%;`) responsive table with evenly distributed column widths. `columns.distribution:"fixed"` renders a table were columns have a fixed width in pixels.
+[`columns.distribution: "full"`](https://api.highcharts.com/dashboards/#interfaces/DataGrid_Options.ColumnsSettings#distribution) renders a full width (`width: 100%;`) responsive table with evenly distributed column widths. `columns.distribution:"fixed"` renders a table were columns have a fixed width in pixels.
 Should be set to support your spesific use case.